Farseer trilogy: Reception

 The plot of the trilogy, according to Harris-Fain, was an "effectively balance[d]" blend of dark occurrences and warm moments between characters.
 In a review of Assassin's Apprentice, Booklist felt the plot was traditional but praised its execution.
 The second book contained plot twists that drew praise from reviewers including Kirkus, though the reviewer found "ominous signs" of the narrative losing control.
 A year later, Kirkus termed the sequel an "enthralling conclusion".
 The length of the third book was criticized by Booklist and Langford, although both critics praised other facets of Hobb's writing.
 Booklist felt the extra pages delivered in terms of "emotionally compelling scenes of both magic and battle".
 A review for Locus praised the pacing of the third volume, adding that its "lively dialog" and divergence from a typical quest narrative made it a "great read".

 The Farseer novels led to Hobb receiving broader recognition as an exemplar of fantasy writing.
 The trilogy, as well as its sequels, were viewed by Library Journal as "masterworks of character-based epic fantasy".
 Comparing the first nine Elderlings novels with the works of Le Guin and Tolkien, The Times described Hobb as "one of the great modern fantasy writers", and stated that her novels were "grown-up fantasy".
 The Telegraph held that "Hobb is acknowledged – not least by her colleague, George RR Martin – as one of the pre-eminent writers of modern fantasy fiction", and The Guardian described her as "the writer to press on those who turn up their noses at fantasy".

-In a discussion of the fantasy canon, medieval scholar Patrick Moran commented that the Elderlings series "undermines the heterosexual norms of traditional high fantasy" through the relationship between Fitz and the genderfluid Fool.
+In a discussion of the fantasy canon, medieval scholar Patrick Moran commented that the Elderlings series "undermines the heterosexual norms of traditional high fantasy" through the relationship between Fitz and the Fool, whom he described as "gender-fluid".
 While agreeing that Hobb promotes queer themes, Prater voiced disappointment at "conservative impulses" in the series due to a focus on monogamy and romance, which she sees as heteronormative and limiting its message.
 A more positive view was expressed by Melville, who contended that the concluding Fitz and the Fool trilogy "confirms the series' place within the larger history of queerness in the fantasy genre".